CollegeBoreal/INF1083-200-19A-01/4.DML/Corrections/README.md

 ###  =[BEGIN]============== Exécution du script 300104524 ===============
 ```
 mysql: [Warning] Using a password on the command line interface can be insecure.
-ERROR 1064 (42000) at line 8: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'IN NOT EXISTS (
- nom VARCHAR(30) NOT NULL,
- brand VARCHAR(30) NOT NULL,
-PRIMARY ' at line 1
+ERROR 1072 (42000) at line 37: Key column 'service' doesn't exist in table
 mysql: [Warning] Using a password on the command line interface can be insecure.
 ```
 ###  =[END]============== Exécution du script 300104524 ===============